kleimenov/SEDONA-HTML-CSS-project/Readme.md

 ### Tech descripton and specification

-This responsive website is included four web pages.
-All pages are responsive, works with broad varieties of screens, in range from mobile devices (min-width: 320px) to desktops (min-width 1200px).
-This cross-devices website affords users to feel comfortable interact with content on this website whether the size of the screen their device has.
+This website includes four web pages.
+All pages are responsive, work with a broad variety of screens, in range from mobile devices (screen width 320px) to desktops (screen width 1200px and higher).
+This cross-devices website affords users to feel comfortable interacting with content on this website whether the size of the screen their device has.

-This project is implemented fallow technologies:
+This project is build with the following technologies:
 ```
 - HTML;
 - CSS;